 Whole foods are most nutritious, like vegetables, fruits, nuts & seeds, pulses, fish.
 Avoid processed foods from a packet as these are higher in salt, sugar, additives and other things your body doesn’t need.

-Protein is made from amino acids, and producing healthy ovum replies on a steady supply.
+Protein is made from amino acids, and producing healthy ovum replies on a steady supply of these amino acids.
 We also need adequate protein to support hormone production, especially FSH (follicle stimulating hormone) and LH (lutenizing hormone).
 Particularly important is cysteine, found in lentils, beans, nuts and seeds.
+Try eating a dhal and quinoa, or add a tin of beans to a salad for lunch.

-We generally eat too many carbohydrates, and need to focus on wholegrain, complex carbs like brown rice, whole grain bread, pulses, starchy vegetables like sweet potato or butternut squash.
-Avoid sugary carbs made from refined white flour as these can spike your blood sugars and are low in nutrient density.
+We generally eat too many simple carbohydrates, and we need to focus on wholegrain, complex carbs like brown rice, whole grain bread.
+Include carbs like pulses, starchy vegetables like sweet potato or butternut squash.
+Avoid sugary carbs made from refined white flour as these can spike your blood sugars and are normally low in nutrient density.

 Other nutrition tips for fertility support

 - Include sufficient fibre in your diet to avoid constipation which may interfere with your hormones.
-We should have 2-3 bowel movements a day, if you’re not going at least once a day, think about how much fibre you’re eating.
+We should have 2-3 bowel movements a day, if you’re not going for a poo at least once a day, think about how much fibre you’re eating.

 - Eat a rainbow of vegetables every day to get a broad range of phytonutrients, aim for 5 vegetables and 2 pieces of fruit.